jseale-asapp/flambe/docs/understanding/component.rst

         text_field.process("Flambe rocks")  # Returns tensor([6, 1])

 :class:`~flambe.sampler.Sampler`
-    A sampler produces batches of data, as an interator.
+    A sampler produces batches of data, as an iterator.
 We provide a simple ``BaseSampler`` implementation, which takes a dataset as input, as well as the batch size, and produces batches of data.
 Each batch is a tuple of tensors, padded to the maximum length along each dimension.

     .. code-block:: python